GitHub

 Once your GitHub organization has been imported to SonarQube Cloud, you can create your SonarQube Cloud project by importing your GitHub repository.
-The so-created SonarQube Cloud project is bound to its GitHub repository.
-To bind an unbound project, see Changing the project binding.
+The created SonarQube Cloud project is bound to its GitHub repository, see Binding with the DevOps platform for more details.
+To bind an unbound project, see Binding an unbound project to a repository.

-For a bound project, the quality gate status and analysis metrics are reported to your pull requests in GitHub.
+For a bound project, the quality gate status and analysis metrics are reported to your pull requests in GitHub provided:

 Preventing the pull request merge if the quality gate fails